US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

 A wide range of clients covers Windows, Mac, Android, iOS, even Amazon Fire TV, as well as providing a host of setup guides for routers, Linux, Chromebooks and other platforms.

 24/7 live chat support is available if you need it, but even here, IPVanish delivers a little more than we expected.
-There's phone support, too, though with more limited hours (9am – 5pm CT, Monday to Friday).
+There's phone support, too, with numbers in the US, UK, Australia, Mexico, Spain and Brazil.

-If you'll make regular use of SugarSync, this looks like an excellent deal.
-Buy SugarSync direct from the SugarSync site and you'll pay $10 a month, so opting for the IPVanish plan saves a pile of cash and gets you the VPN effectively for free.
+If you make regular use of SugarSync, this looks like an excellent deal.
+Buy SugarSync direct from the SugarSync site and you'll pay $18.95 a month for 500GB, so opting for the IPVanish plan saves a pile of cash and gets you the VPN effectively for free.

 The IPVanish apps go further by giving you an unusual level of control over their OpenVPN setup.
 The ability to choose your OpenVPN port (1194 or 443) may help you connect, while a 'Scramble OpenVPN Traffic' option reduces the chance of your VPN tunnel being detected or blocked in anti-VPN countries such as China or Iran.

-The Windows client offers a kill switch, DNS and even IPv6 leak protection to reduce the chance that your real identity will be exposed online, for example if the VPN connection drops.
+The Windows client offers a kill switch, DNS and even IPv6 leak protection to reduce the chance that your traffic or identity might be exposed online.

 Privacy pluses elsewhere include the iOS app's ability to create lists of wireless networks which IPVanish will always protect, and others which it can ignore, as you know they're safe.
 You can then mostly leave the VPN to turn itself on and off as required, preserving your privacy at all times.